-All books, CDs (music and audiobook), and juvenile backpacks shall have a three-week checkout.
+All books, CDs (music and audiobook), and juvenile backpacks-kits shall have a three-week checkout.
 Unlimited data Wi-Fi hotspots, magazines, current test preparation manuals, and DVDs shall have a one-week checkout.
-Select Wi-Fi hotspots (such as the Kajeet brand) shall have a four-week checkout.
+Select Wi-Fi hotspots may have a four-week checkout.
 Circulating computers and tablets shall have a four-week checkout.